 Principal designer, Allied ASID

 From an early age, Karen was interested in architecture and design.
 After studying some architectural and design softwares in high school and being her engineer dad’s first little helper for house decor and repairs, she went on to graduate with honors from Veritas University in Costa Rica.
-There, she obtained a 6-year BFA in Architecture.
-In 2014 Karen obtained her second degree in BFA in Interior Design from the Miami International University of Art and Design.
+There, she obtained a 6-year BA in Architecture.
+In 2014 Karen obtained her second degree in BA in Interior Design from the Miami International University of Art and Design.

 Karen got experience in her profession by working in architecture design offices, helping colleagues with drawings and creating live AutoCAD workshops.
 Because of her acquired drafting skills, becoming an interior designer was a natural transition for Karen as she decided to start her own interior design company, KAZA Interiors in 2016.
 Then, she also became an Allied ASID South Florida member and constantly takes continuing education courses as part of her membership.